sciactive/nymph/README.md

 The technical documentation on the wiki is accessible through the [Technical Documentation Index](https://github.com/sciactive/nymph/wiki/Technical-Documentation).

+## What's Next

+Up next are two projects.
+The first is a user access control system for Nymph.
+It will allow you to restrict what entities a user, or group of users, has access to.
+It will include a user and group entity class, and have methods for managing these.
+It will soon be available at [tilmeld.org](http://tilmeld.org/).
+The second is a set of Angular directives you can use to easily create forms for Nymph entities.
+It has already been started, and can be found at [https://github.com/sciactive/nymph-directives](https://github.com/sciactive/nymph-directives).

 ## Contacting the Developer

 There are several ways to contact Nymph's developer with your questions, concerns, comments, bug reports, or feature requests.